thatjade/trans-minecraft-texture-pack/readme.txt

 Updated to make the Hearts work again!
-The Title now also looks less out of place (Sorry for no non existant Upscale Skills) The Resource Pack shows as in 1.12.3 no incompatibility.
+The Title now also has been fixed!
+The Resource Pack shows as in 1.12.3 as compatible.